CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

    ![ws name.](media/msix15.png)

-1. Navigate to Azure portal, then search for *Azure Virtual Desktop* in search bar and select **Azure Virtual Desktop** from the suggestions.
+1. Navigate to the Azure portal, then search for *Azure Virtual Desktop* in the search bar and select **Azure Virtual Desktop** from the suggestions.

    ![ws name.](media/w1.png)